Join our Council or committees

 One of these meetings is a strategic planning event.
 It gives Council members the chance to help create our strategy for supporting the profession and the public in the year ahead.

-Council member terms are aligned with the Law Society’s annual general meeting (AGM), which is typically held in July.
-Due to the current coronavirus (COVID-19) situation, in 2020 the AGM will be held in October.
+Council member terms are aligned with the Law Society’s annual general meeting (AGM), which is currently held in October.

 We encourage all eligible solicitors, regardless of gender, ethnicity, age, sexual orientation or disability, to consider standing for election.

-Read about your eligibility to stand or nominate in the nomination form (Word, 126 KB).
+Read about your eligibility to stand or nominate in the nomination form below.

-Read more information for candidates (Word, 773 KB), including about canvassing and withdrawal of nominations.
+Read more information for candidates including about canvassing and withdrawal of nominations in the preliminary notice of Council elections.

-We conduct the elections in accordance with the Law Society bye-laws (PDF 474 KB).
+We conduct the elections in accordance with the Law Society bye-laws.

 If you’d like to apply for a Council role, you’ll need to: